High intensity interval training - what is hiit?

 • Gentle lunges

-Main workout (HIIT circuit)
+Main Workout (HIIT Circuit)

 Modification: bodyweight squats

-Strengthens chest, shoulders, triceps, and core
+2. Push-ups — chest, shoulders, triceps, core

-Modification: drop to knees
+Modification: on knees

-3. Mountain climbers
+3. Mountain climbers — cardio + core

-4. Alternating reverse lunges
+4. Alternating reverse lunges — legs, glutes, balance

-Optional: add a jump for plyometric intensity
+Optional: add a jump for plyometric challenge

-5. Plank shoulder taps
+5. Plank shoulder taps — core stability + shoulder control

-6. High knees
+6. High knees — cardio burst + leg endurance

-7. Glute bridges
+7. Glute bridges — glutes, hamstrings, posture

 Tip: pause at the top for extra burn

-8. Burpees
+8. Burpees — full-body stamina test

 Modification: step back instead of jumping

-Cool down (2–3 minutes)
+Cool-down (2–3 minutes)

-Help your body recover and reduce soreness with these simple stretches:
+Help your body recover with:

 • Standing forward fold

-• Quad stretch (each leg)
+• Quad stretch (each side)

 • Shoulder stretch

-• Deep breathing in a seated or lying position
+• Deep breathing (seated or lying)

-Tips for success
+Tips for Success

-Is HIIT right for you?
+Is HIIT Right for You?

-HIIT is great for:
+HIIT is ideal for:

-• Beginners with limited time
+• Beginners short on time

-• Anyone who loves fast-paced, sweaty sessions
+• Anyone who enjoys fast, sweaty, high-energy sessions

 Previous